Nipple-sparing mastectomy: Patients with

-Patients who are not an active smoker
+Patients who are not active smokers

 are recommended to receive this surgery.

 Nonetheless, patients with contraindications have shown positive results when using some of the more recent approaches to these difficult cases.
 NSM is now feasible even for patients with different contraindications.
 Currently, only women with inflammatory signs and nipple involvement are the absolute contraindications for conducting an NSM.

-Intraoperative Assessment
+Intraoperative assessment

 Patients will undergo a frozen section examination of retroareolar tissue during the operation.
 The intraoperative frozen section is highly specific and moderately sensitive for identifying positive sub-areolar biopsies in NSM.
 The examination can act as a guide for intraoperative reconstructive planning.
 The importance of conducting sub-areolar biopsies in all nipple-sparing mastectomies can be shown by the existence of positive sub-areolar biopsies in contralateral and high-risk prophylactic mastectomy specimens.

-Prophylactic Candidate
+Prophylactic cndidate

 High risk genetic mutations BRCA1 and BRCA2 carriers can receive preventative mastectomy as a risk-reduction treatment.
 The operation can reduce their overall risk of developing future breast cancer by more than 90%.